fluree/docs.flur.ee/website/docs/reference/reference.md

 ---
 sidebar_position: 1
 keywords:
   - reference
 ---

 # Reference

 This page will hold the landing page for the Reference Docs with cards that link to the main tools and things we want to highlight.

-For now, it has the Reference Intro markdown copied below:
+For now, it has the Reference Intro and Library Overview markdown copied below:

+## Library Intro {#library-intro}

+The following libraries are available for development in JavaScript-based applications.

+- Javascript Library

+  > Using the JavaScript library, as an extension of our linear-scaling query peer service, makes trusted data readily accessible in the browser.

+- Node.js Library

+  > Using the Node.js library, a node service can be configured as a fully-functioning query peer.

+- FlureeWorker Library
+  > The FlureeWorker library, utilized as a browser service worker, provides trusted data locally to your browser application.

-## Intro {#intro}
+## Endpoints Intro {#intro}

 There are two sets of endpoints in Fluree, depending on whether you are using the downloaded or the hosted version of Fluree.